 Marine Oils Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-Fish oil up to 3 grams daily is "generally recognized as safe" (GRAS) as a food by the US Food and Drug Administration.
+Fish oil up to 3 grams daily is “generally recognized as safe” (GRAS) as a food by the U.S. Food and Drug Administration.
 The most common complaint is burping a fishy taste after ingestion.
+However, breast milk odor is not changed by maternal fish oil consumption.
 Rarely, allergic reactions are reported with nut oil-derived omega-3 fatty acids in patients allergic to nuts.